tomcritchlow/book/_chapters/indie-consulting-map.md

 **Above the surface:**
 - Hopefully you've figured out some kind of distinctive opinion and perspective on your work by now.
 No!
 Don't turn it into positioning - but do turn it into a vibe essay (or 5).
 Show your thinking, get into the details.
 You're chasing **senior** clients and that requires exposing some vibes.
 - If you examine your relationship between time/energy/money closely enough you should be able to start saying no to the kind of work you were doing in phase 2 and 3.
 This will feel scary and painful - don't be afraid to move your threshold around a bit.
 Say no, then when cash gets tight start saying yes, then try saying no again a few months later.
 Iterate!
 - Leverage your communities and networks to have some honest financial conversations with other senior indies.
-This will give you the confience to charge 10x what you were charging when you first started - that will feel terrifying so you'll need some concrete examples, peers and support system to back you up.
+This will give you the confidence to charge 10x what you were charging when you first started - that will feel terrifying so you'll need some concrete examples, peers and support system to back you up.

 **Below the surface:**
 - Some deep existential questions might be setting in about now.
 Is this work really more interesting than taking that CMO role?
 Should I stick the course?
 Where does this path lead?
 Don't worry about the answers to these questions - the most important thing is to keep learning.
 Keep pushing on things that interest you.